Phone numbers

 • Our physical health.
 For example, high stress levels can increase our chances of getting a stress-related illness

 It’s normal for all of us to have difficult emotions from time to time.
 For most people, these feelings are only temporary and won’t cause any long-term problems.
-However, for some people, these negative feelings can become worse over time and lead to the development of a mental health condition.
+However, for some people, these negative feelings can get worse over time and lead to them developing a mental health condition.

 Struggling with your mental health doesn’t mean you’re weak and it’s not something that’s all in your head.
-If your mental health problems are persistent and ongoing, it’s a brave and important step to admit that you need support.
-Statistics on mental health show that 1 in 6 people report experiencing symptoms of common mental health problems in any given week.
-It’s likely it’s affecting more people around you than you realise.
+If your mental health problems are persistent and ongoing, it’s a brave and important step to admit you need support.
+Statistics on mental health show that one in six people report experiencing symptoms of common mental health problems in any given week.
+It’s likely affecting more people around you than you realise.

-Once a mental health professional, like a consultant psychiatrist, has assessed your symptoms and individual needs, they can work with you to establish what will be the most effective treatments for you.
+Once a mental health professional, like a consultant psychiatrist, has assessed your symptoms and individual needs, they can work with you to establish what will be the most effective treatment for you.

-Priory provides many evidence-based treatments, structured within National Institute for Health and Care Excellence (NICE) guidelines, that can help you to overcome the difficulties you’ve been experiencing and set you on a path to improve your wellbeing in the long term.
+Priory provides evidence-based mental health treatment, structured within National Institute for Health and Care Excellence (NICE) guidelines.
+We can help you to overcome the difficulties you’ve been experiencing and set you on a path to improve your wellbeing in the long term.

 Inpatient (residential)